PayToUse/PayToUse/README.md

 # Introduction

 Hello to all GitHub users!
 Please allow me to introduce myself to everyone.
-I'm Louie, also known as PayToUse (LouieNotHere), a content producer, programmer, a music and video editor, and i'm from the United States.
+I'm Louie, also known as PayToUse (LouieNotHere), a content producer, programmer, a music and video editor, and i'm from the United States / Philippines!

 Regarding my programming, I began working in this capacity in the middle of November 2022.
 At the moment, I am a novice at scripting on JavaScript, an expert at web design, and I am currently learning new lessons about coding in other languages like Python, etc.